abelmarnk/snap-solana-wallet/docs/testing.md

 ### Prerequisites

-Tests should be run with a `LOCAL=true` env varriable on your `.env` file.
+Tests should be run with a `ENVIRONMENT=test` env varriable on your `.env` file.
-This is because we want to mock external dependencies by proxying all calls to our local mock server.
+This is because we want to mock external dependencies by proxying all calls to a local mock server, started as part of the tests setup.

 ### Running tests